microsoft/HoloLens-Art-Recommendations/README.md

 # Augmented Reality Art Museum with the Microsoft Hololens
 > This project demonstrates the potential for augmented reality in art museums.
 Here we outline an example of getting an application running from start to finish.
 This project makes use of data from [The Metropolitan Museum of Art (The MET) Collection API](https://metmuseum.github.io/), but code is written in way that it can be adapted to other data sources.
-The project consists of two major components, namely the `backend` (for data processing and web app endpoint deployment) and the `frontend` (Unity application for the Hololens).
+The project consists of two major components, namely the `backend` (for data processing and web app endpoint deployment) and the `frontend` (Unity application for the Hololens), in which we build off of [this tutorial](https://docs.microsoft.com/en-us/windows/mixed-reality/mr-azure-302).
 This README.md file and linked notebooks are used to illustrate the process of replicating this work.

 # Highlights